Welcome to the Chairperson's Toolkit Help Section!

 Note: To elect to not display your school on this Web site, go to the Homepage-Online Fair page and click ‘Modify URL & Fair Finder’.
 Then click ‘Disable’.

-My Team is a list of the volunteers who are helping you to run your current Book Fair.
+Contacts is an address book with a list of volunteers who may help you run your Book Fair.

 Delete a Contact